turingschool-examples/romcom/README.md

 ## Possible Future Extensions

   - You can create a title and a body for your idea.
-  - Create a favorites section to view all of favorited book covers.
   - Create search bar functionality to filter through and sort book covers.

 ## Set Up